zircleUI/docs/docs/contribute/README.md

 # Contribute

-First of all, thank you for being interested in contributing to **zircle ui**. 🙏
+First of all, thank you for being interested in contributing to **zircle-ui**. 🙏

 A lot of things could be improved and enriched with you collaboration no matter if you are a experienced developer or not.
 Below you will find just some guidelines for inspiration.